MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-scale.md

 | Process server | <li> Installed by default on the configuration server. <li> The process server component receives replication data; optimizes it with caching, compression, and encryption; and sends it to Azure Storage. <li> The process server also installs the Azure Site Recovery Mobility service on VMs that you want to replicate, and performs automatic discovery of on-premises machines. <li> Scaled deployments need additional, standalone process servers to handle large volumes of replication traffic. |
 | Mobility service | <li> The Mobility service agent is installed on each VMware VM that will be migrated with Azure Site Recovery. |

-Contoso needs to figure out how to deploy these components, based on capacity considerations.
+Contoso needs to determine how to deploy these components, based on capacity considerations.

 <br>